mvolkmann/lit-ssr-demo/README.md

-# lit-ssr-demo
+# lit-ssr-demo2

 To run this:

-- `npm install`
+- Enter `npm ci` which performs a clean install.
+- Enter `npm run build` which builds client and server bundles into the `dist` directory.
-- `npm run dev`
+- Enter `npm run start` which starts a local Hono server.
 - Browse localhost:3000.
-- Click the "Greet" button to render SSR Lit components.
+- Click the "Greet" button which renders SSR Lit components.